Proofs of Useless Work -- Positive and Negative Results for Wasteless Mining Systems: Formal Model for Mining Systems

 Where $m$ gets to choose the distribution over $\{0,1\}^{D}$ from which she samples $x$ (without knowing $ek$). \end{definition}

-The guarantee should be that an attacker can not create blocks faster than his\textbackslash her ratio of the total computational power in the network.
-This means that the "cryptopuzzle" should uphold the property that

-If this property does not hold we say that the system is vulnerable to double spend attacks by a minority attacker.
+The guarantee is that an attacker can not create blocks faster than its ratio of the total computational power in the network.
+This means that the "cryptopuzzle" should uphold the property that If this property does not hold we say that the system is vulnerable to double spend attacks by a minority attacker.

-Note that this notion of security coincides with the notion of security in ``The Bitcoin Backbone Protocol" \cite{garay2015bitcoin} (in their notations, each player contributes a single vote, so a user that controls a mining pool of size $m$ players, out of the total $n$ players in the network, creates $\frac{m}{n}$ of the blocks).
+Note that this notion of security coincides with the notion of security in ``The Bitcoin Backbone Protocol" \cite{garay2015bitcoin}.
 As shown there, this is enough to ensure that the common prefix property and the chain quality property are maintained in the system.

-\begin{definition}[Meaningful REMS] We say that a mining objective is \textbf{meaningful} if there exists someone willing to pay for the resources that are required to solve it regardless of the mining process.
+\begin{definition}[Meaningful REMS] We say that a mining objective is meaningful if there exists a user willing to pay for the resources that are required to solve it regardless of the mining process (i.e. the user would also pay for a solution in an external setting).
 We say that an REMS $\system = ( \objectives,\setup, \eval, \verify)$ is meaningful if all of the mining objectives in $\objectives$ are meaningful. \end{definition}

-Due to to Definition~\ref{def::meaningfulREMS} we will from now on use the terms ``\textbf{meaningful}'' and ``\textbf{user-uploaded}'' interchangeably.
+Due to to Definition~\ref{def::meaningfulREMS} we will from now on use the terms ``meaningful'' and ``user-uploaded'' interchangeably.

 \begin{definition}[Secure-User-Uploaded REMS] Let $[M]$ be the set of all the users in a system (including all miners) .
 Let $\objectives$ be a set of mining objectives that was chosen by $[M]$ \footnote{In particular, a miner $m\in[M]$ may have any non trivial amount of information about any mining objective $\left<f,y\right>\in\objectives$, such as a solution $x$ for which $f(x)=y$.}.
-We say that it is \textbf{secure user-uploaded} if $\system = ( \objectives,\setup, \eval, \verify)$ secure. \end{definition}
+We say that it is ``secure user-uploaded'' if $\system = ( \objectives,\setup, \eval, \verify)$ secure. \end{definition}